emabello42/SDCN-behavioral-cloning/README.md

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process
-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-For every track the car was driven through multiple laps:
+To capture good driving behavior, I recorded my driving behavior through Track 1 and 2 during multiple laps, following the next strategy:

 * Three laps trying to stay the car in the middle of the road.
 Here are examples from both tracks: